-The Department of English will be inaugurating an exciting new graduate program in January 2022: a Master of Arts in English Literatures (MAEL) with offerings in British, American, Anglophone Caribbean, British Post-Colonial, and Puerto Rican Literatures in English.
+The Department of English inaugurated an exciting new graduate program in January 2022: a Master of Arts in English Literatures (MAEL) with offerings in British, American, Anglophone Caribbean, British Post-Colonial, and Puerto Rican Literatures in English.

 This program promotes a thorough knowledge of the periods, movements, and genres of the diverse literatures in English in their respective contexts, giving students:

 - a foundation in a wide range of English literatures that would enable them to contextualize and analyze specific literary texts

 - content and contextual knowledge of an extensive variety of literatures in English with the opportunity to be grounded in literatures from the earliest times to the present

 - content and contextual knowledge of a more specialized field in English Literature

 - competence in the application of literary theory